Fact check: Trump repeats false claims during rally in Waco, Texas

 Inflation

-Throughout his rally, Trump attempted to paint a picture of a country that was struggling without his leadership.
-As one example, he claimed, "We are a failing nation.
-We are a nation that has the highest inflation in 50 years."
+Trump claimed, "We are a nation that has the highest inflation in 50 years."

-Facts First: This is not true.
-In February, US inflation fell for the eighth straight month, reaching its lowest level since September 2021.
+Facts First: Trump's "50 years" claim is an exaggeration, though the inflation rate does remain high by historical standards.

-Last year, the year-over-year inflation rate reached a 40-year high of 9.1% in June, as measured by the Consumer Price Index.
-But since then, overall inflation has slowly and methodically stepped down.
+Last June, the year-over-year inflation rate hit its highest level since late 1981, 9.1%.
+But about 41 years does not round to "50 years"; the actual highest year-over-year inflation rate for the last 50 years is 14.8% (in early 1980), far higher than mid-2022 levels.
+More importantly, year-over-year inflation has now declined for eight straight months, hitting 6% in February 2023 -- not even close to the 50-year high.

 Latin America and deportations